EtienneCmb/tensorpac/docs/source/methods.rst

 Normalization methods
 ~~~~~~~~~~~~~~~~~~~~~

-The third digit is finally used to define how to normalize (or correct) the real PAC estimation by the properties of the surrogate distribution :
+The third digit is defines the normalization (or correction) procedure :

 * 0 - No normalization
 * 1 - Substraction of the mean of surrogates